S.D/T. Marshal Pak LT200

 22.11.1941: Damaged gallows when gear came fast.

-2.1.1942: At Fleetwood damaged gallows after striking projecting bar.
+2.1.1942: At Fleetwood damaged gallows after striking projecting bar at berth.

 29.1.1942: Damaged gallows when gear came fast.